jakewilkins/temperature-monitor/README.md

 bit (I'm new to hardware).
 If I was better at Wiring all this would be running on the device, but I'm bad at it, so it's here instead.

+Also, most of the `Poller` and `Procline` and really anything not directly tied to temperature monitoring and changing was just copied from [searcher](https://github.com/jakewilkins/searcher), so some of it (like toggling the `Procline` for start/end `:ticks` doesn't really make sense, and that's why.

 License
 =======